 The annual Zoo Lights event also features other festive activities and attractions including the National Zoo Choo-Choo, a trackless train that takes guests through the Great Cats exhibit; a 150-foot snowless tubing track; and a carousel provided by the Speedwell Foundation featuring 50 animal figurines.

-The event is a favorite for kids and adults alike and will take place from November 23, 2018, to January 1, 2019.
-However, the Zoo will be closed for Christmas from December 23 to 25, 2018.
+The event is a favorite for kids and adults alike and will take place from November 29, 2019, to January 1, 2020.
+However, the Zoo will be closed for Christmas Eve, Christmas Day, and New Year's Eve

 If you're looking for a thrill this holiday season, you can visit Six Flags America in Upper Marlboro, Maryland, during the month of December for its annual Holiday in the Park event.

-On select evenings from November 23, 2018, to January 1, 2019, Holiday in the Park transforms Six Flags America into a winter wonderland complete with holiday entertainment, sweet seasonal treats, and all your favorite character dressed up in their Christmas best.
+On select evenings from November 23, 2019, to January 1, 2020, Holiday in the Park transforms Six Flags America into a winter wonderland complete with holiday entertainment, sweet seasonal treats, and all your favorite characters dressed up in their Christmas best.

 Six areas of the park will be made over to showcase holiday traditions around the world.
-Adorned with millions of sparkling lights and all sorts of festive decor, Holiday in the Park is an event that sure's to delight children of all ages.
+Adorned with millions of sparkling lights and all sorts of festive decor, Holiday in the Park is an event that will be sure to delight children of all ages.

 Busch Gardens in Williamsburg, Virginia, is one of the area's most famous amusement parks, and each holiday season, the park is transformed into a holiday village for the annual Christmas Town event.

-In 2018, you can also climb aboard the Christmas Town Express for a 1.5-mile ride through themed holiday vignettes made of two million Christmas lights; grab a picture with the 50-foot Christmas tree, Highland Stables' Clydesdale horses, characters from "Rudolph the Red-Nosed Reindeer," and Santa Claus; or sing and dance along to seven exciting shows including "Scrooge No More," "Elmo's Christmas Wish," "Deck the Halls," and "Gift of Harmony."
+In 2019, you can also climb aboard the Christmas Town Express for a 1.5-mile ride through themed holiday vignettes made of two million Christmas lights; grab a picture with the 50-foot Christmas tree, Highland Stables' Clydesdale horses, characters from "Rudolph the Red-Nosed Reindeer," and Santa Claus; or sing and dance along to seven exciting shows including "Scrooge No More," "Elmo's Christmas Wish," "O' Tannenbaum," and "'Twas the Night."

 Adults and children will be fascinated by this special Christmas-time treat in the nation's capital.
 The Observatory will be open free of charge daily from 10 a.m. to 5 p.m., but on select Tuesday and Thursday evenings throughout the month, you can stay until 8 p.m. for live seasonal music performances.

-Old Town Manassas, Virginia, celebrates the Christmas season each year with a weekend of old-fashioned family fun at the "Merry Old Town" celebration, which takes place from November 23, 2018, to January 1, 2019.
+In Virginia, Old Town Manassas celebrates the Christmas season each year with a weekend of old-fashioned family fun at the "Merry Old Town" celebration, which takes place from December 6 to December 25, 2019

 Festivities at Merry Old Town include a parade, a Christmas tree lighting ceremony, visits with Santa, and free carriage rides through the decorated streets of this historic city.

-The Washington, D.C. area is home to some of the best theaters in the country, and this holiday season, you'll have plenty of chances to catch a performance of one of the most popular Christmas ballets in the world, "The Nutcrack," at many of these historic venues.
+The Washington, D.C. area is home to some of the best theaters in the country, and this holiday season, you'll have plenty of chances to catch a performance of one of the most popular Christmas ballets in the world, "The Nutcracker," at many of these historic venues.
+However, the renowned place to see the Christmas classic is at the Washington Ballet, which will be presenting the show from November 23 through December 29, 2019.

 The whole family can enjoy this classic holiday show, which tells the story of a little girl named Clara who dreams a toy wooden soldier comes to life and takes her on a magical adventure to save Christmas.